October 24, 2023Review Recipe

 How To Serve

 You can serve this delicious dessert hot or cold.
 It’s amazing fresh from the oven, but I also love the flavor and texture of cold dump cake.
-It’s perfect served warm on its own or with whipped cream or vanilla ice cream on top.

 IN THE FRIDGE: You should store any leftovers in the fridge in an airtight container or covered in plastic wrap for three or four days.